gbn088/gbn088.github.io/README.md

 - 80% of output comes from 20% of (right)input

-- Having a good system is even important than goals; but only to the extent of achieving the goals
+- Systems >< Goals

-- Writing everyday is highly beneficial to the mind and therefore life
+- Writing is a tool for clear thinking

-- There is always enough time; but not enough priorities
+- It is not about enough time but right priorities

-- Smart is Slow, Smart is Smooth, Smooth is Fast
+- Slow is Smooth, Smart is Fast, Smooth is Fast